an ambulance with stretcher in the back

 Medical institutions may sustain substantial reputational and financial losses as a result of medical negligence lawsuits.
 These cases frequently lead to substantial compensation payments, legal fees, and increased insurance premiums in terms of financial implications.
 Plaintiffs should also exercise caution and refrain from submitting a motion to set aside a favorable judgment for compensation in a hasty manner.

-If you have suffered the loss of a relative or loved one due to medical malpratice, you can contact the Sternberg Injury law Firm for a free consultation.
-Our attorneys are well versed in Personal Injury Law and aim to secure the best possible compensation for you.
-Our firm accepts cases all over New York, including Queens and Brooklyn.
-When you retain our firm, our attorneys will review the case in detail with you, advise you of your options, and let you know how our firm can be of service.
-We can be reached by email, text, and sumbmission of our web form.
+Our firm accepts cases all over New York, including New York City.
+When you retain our firm, our personal injury medical negligence lawyers will review the case in detail with you, advise you of your options, and share how we can be of service.
+We can be reached by email, text message, and submission of our web form.
 We look forward to hearing from you.